Jesus Christ Superstar

 2. Through an examination of the diverse portrayals of the life and teachings of Jesus found within the four canonical gospels, as well as within the writings of Paul, students will explore how social and historical factors caused such diversity to arise.
 In this manner, students will gain an appreciation of the profound interplay that exists between religion and society and that has existed throughout history.

-3. By reading specific non-canonical gospels and other extra-biblical writings, students will explore the reasons for why some documents were included in the Bible while others were not.
+3. By reading specific non-canonical gospels and other extra-biblical writings, students will explore the reasons why some documents were included in the Bible while others were not.
 In the process, students will examine how social and political factors affected what ultimately became religious orthodoxy within the Christian tradition.

 4. By examining different scholarly interpretations of Jesus, the seminar will challenge students to critically examine not only how and why scholarly interpretations differ from public teachings about Jesus, but also why they differ from each other.
 Students will explore how competing scholarly interpretations of Jesus differ in terms of the specific methodologies and theoretical frameworks different scholars employ, as well as in the social factors that influence scholarly research.
 The seminar will also explore why specific public teachings about Jesus persist largely unchanged despite the accumulation of considerable scholarly research that challenges that teaching.